-Under Clements’ leadership, Clemson has raised the bar in admissions, enrollment, research, diversity, graduation and retention rates.
-Clements has also led the way in helping to raise more than $1 billion in private funds since he arrived at Clemson.
-In addition, the campus is currently undergoing the largest construction boom in the history of the university.
+Under his leadership, Clemson has raised the bar in academics, admissions, enrollment, retention rates, graduation rates, research and diversity.
+Clements has also led the way led the way in helping to raise more than $2.5 billion in private funds during his career, including approximately $1.7 billion since he arrived at Clemson.

-He currently serves on the board of directors of the American Council on Education, the executive committee for the Council of Competitiveness and the Business Higher Education Forum.
+He currently serves on the board of directors of the American Council on Education, the executive committee for the Council of Competitiveness, the Council of Presidents for the Association of Governing Boards and the Special Olympics International Board.
 Clements previously served as the Chair of the Board for the Association of Public & Land-Grant Universities.

-Clements was born in Arlington, Va., but he spent the majority of his life in Maryland before relocating to West Virginia and then Clemson.
-He and his wife, Beth, have been married for 29 years and have four children, Tyler, Hannah, Maggie and Grace; two sons-in-law, Tanner Coombs and Max Kinser; a daughter-in-law, Margot Murray Clements; and two grandchildren, Cannon Coombs and Eliza Clements.
+Clements was born in Arlington, Va., but spent the majority of his life in Maryland before relocating to West Virginia and then Clemson.
+He and his wife, Beth, have been married for 32 years and have four children and five grandchildren.

-- Clemson has raised more than $1 billion so far, resulting in record-breaking fundraising every year.
+- Clements has helped raise more than $2.5 billion in private funds, including approximately $1.7 billion since he arrived at Clemson, resulting in record-breaking fundraising every year.

-- Clemson achieved and then was re-affirmed Carnegie R1 highest research activity.
+- Clemson achieved and was re-affirmed Carnegie R1 for highest research activity.